 “You have to be clever about it,” he says.
 “Some things that have really put me forward, I’d say, is finding relationships I want to create, figuring out a way to create them, and then not only getting that relationship initiated but then developing that relationship to the point where you can have a good working business relationship.”

 Before enrolling in the Recording Connection, Charles Huston was a disillusioned college dropout who still had a dream but didn’t know how to get in the door.
 All he really needed to focus his direction was to get where he belonged—in a real recording studio.
-Thanks to his apprenticeship and his own initiative, he’s now well on his way.
+Thanks to his externship and his own initiative, he’s now well on his way.